Robaina/Pynteny/README.md

 Pynteny is designed to run on Linux machines.
 However, it can be installed within the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) via conda.

-## :hammer: Setup for developers

-Pynteny depends on two packages that are not pip-installable but available in bioconda, namely [HMMER](https://github.com/EddyRivasLab/hmmer) and [Prodigal](https://github.com/hyattpd/Prodigal).
-Hence

 ## :rocket: Usage

 Pynteny can be run either as a command line tool or as a (locally-served) web application.
 To run pynteny in the command line, execute: